wiaio/slate/source/index.md

 200 OK
 ```

 This endpoint runs a command on a device.
-Requires a User token.
+Requires a User or Customer token.

 ### HTTP Request